toxicinteractive/Working-at-Toxic-Frontend/README.md

 The option to favorite certain movies and save it in the users session or cookie could also be a nice feature or if you want to mark movies you have already watched.
 You could also implement a rating system since the API alows you to submit ratings https://developers.themoviedb.org/3/movies/rate-movie

 The last thing I would consider adding would be pagination to the list of movies, right now you only get the first page of movies.

+## Extra pullRequest
+I figured out routing and added a veeery simple description page for movies!
+Anyway this took a little longer than the 6 hours so just look at the original pull request.